oodler577/FreePublicPerlAPIs/README.md

 # FAQ

-1. Q: Will there be any voting?
-A: NO, the proof is in the pudding
+1. Q: Will there be any voting or picking of some kind of winner?
+A: **NO**, the proof is in the pudding
 2. Q: Is there a main place to discuss this?
 A: NO
 3. Q: Is there a main point of contact for questions or clarifications?
 A: Best bet is to creat [an issue here](https://github.com/oodler577/FreePublicPerlAPIs/issues)
 4. Q: Who is the final arbiter in any disputes related to this fun thing?
 A: OODLER - but let's not make it come to that :-)